AdrianArtacho/salta_emotouch/README.md

 ---

-## Metadata
+## Metadata.json

 Besides the individual `.csv` and `.png` files corresponding to the segmentation plot, metadata is also stored in the `metadata.json` file.

 If that `metadata.json` file doesn't exist, the script will create it.
 It is therefore recommended to rename the json file after a session, so that the next one starts with a clean slate.

 ---

+## Stats

+The main script also generates a wealth of statistical data for each of the test annotations.
+These will be stored also in the 'OUTPUT/' folder, with the .json extension.

+---

+## measure the length of a video WITH PRECISION

+You can run the `MOVIE_LENGTH.py` script, with the path to the video file as argument.
+NOTE: The result will be in seconds, but `cached_info.csv` expects it in milliseconds!

+---

+## METAPLOTS

+Running this script will generate different plots.